Cannot power on a virtual machine located in an NFS datastore

 Issue/Introduction

-You may see the below:
+You may see either one of the below scenario:

 • You are unable to power on a virtual machine located in an NFS datastore.